A house clad entirely in stucco is a thing of beauty. There’s no doubt about that.

 Bumps on the surface is an early sign of water damage.
 If not treated early the delamination will cause parts of it to fall off.

-The first step in determining whether there’s a brooding water damage is by asking an expert to perform a moisture test.
+The first step in determining what kind of water damage you’re working with.
+You can ask an expert to perform a moisture test or leak detection test to determine where the water is coming from.
 The stucco expert will then be able to filter out the root cause before performing a treatment.

 Stucco Water Damage Causes